gnulnx/hartree/README.md

 > python ./pandas_solution.py

-teh pandas code contains NOTE about the above point of confusion.
+The pandas code contains NOTE about the above point of confusion.

 ## Approach 2 - Using the apache beam library